 Principle: Our actions result in spiritual effects.

-To do: Phyllis A. Willerscheidt listed the following needs of survivors:
+To do: Phyllis Willerscheidt listed the following needs of survivors:

 To be believed by the church.

 To hear stated that it is not the survivor’s fault.
 For officials to believe that it is the behaviour of the perpetrator that is wrong, not the fact that the survivor reported the behaviour.